TryGhost/docs/content/concepts/routing.md

 ## Routing configurations

 The routes configuration file is a YAML file, which is located in: `content/settings/routes.yaml`.
+It can be downloaded and uploaded in Ghost Admin.

 The `routes.yaml` file is divided into three sections: `routes`, `collections`, and `taxonomies`.
 The default file looks like this: